Partisan Divide Grows Over Opioid Settlement Plan

 Democratic state attorneys general have generally panned the deal, which would force Purdue's owners, member of the Sackler family, to give up control of their company while paying roughly $3 billion in cash from their personal fortunes.

-Joel Stein, the Democratic attorney general in North Carolina, wants the Sacklers to pay a lot more.
+Josh Stein, the Democratic attorney general in North Carolina, wants the Sacklers to pay a lot more.
 "They are more responsible than any for all the death and destruction our nation has experienced," Stein told NPR.
 "They have to make a meaningful and certain contribution to clean up the mess they helped to create."

 So far, only two Democratic attorneys general nationwide have backed the plan, with more than 20 rejecting it.

-Note: An earlier version of this story misstated Josh Stein's first name as Joel.